caprover/caprover/README.md

 4789 TCP/UDP for Container Overlay Network
 2377 TCP/UDP for Docker swarm API
-3000 TCP for initial Captain Installation (can be blocked once Captain is attached to a domain) 80   TCP for regular HTTP connectiosn
+3000 TCP for initial Captain Installation (can be blocked once Captain is attached to a domain) 80   TCP for regular HTTP connections
 443  TCP for secure HTTPS connections
 996  TCP for secure HTTPS connections specific to Docker Registry